aybabtme/antoine.im/posts/someone_was_right_on_the_internet.md

 * X has a nicer API than Y.
 * I'm worried that Y might be more performant.
-* Now I know that if it's true, the different (will/won't) matter.
+* Now I know that if it's true, the difference (will/won't) matter.

 ## Implementing FIFOs, slices vs `container/list`